A 6 day Secular Silent teacher-lead Mindfulness MBSR Retreat.

 14.00 Lunch followed by free time to rest and take walks in the countryside

-17.00 Group sharing and or exploration of the theme of the retreat
+17.00 Exploration of the theme of the retreat followed by further Teacher lead Mindfulness practice.

 20.00 Evening meal